ruggeri/tech-notes/randos/mining-massive-datasets.md

   *dense* matrices.
 So we use CUR matrix approximation
     * I'm not very sure how this works.
 I think I really need to understand SVD first.

+## Ch12: Large-Scale Machine Learning

+* Methods they call out:
+    * Decision Trees
+    * Perceptron
+    * Neural Nets
+    * Instance-based learning (k-nearest neighbors, basically)
+    * SVM
+* To parallelize perceptron learning, they suggest rounds, each of which uses the same weight vector.
+Records are produced for misclassified results, keyed by feature index.
+These can be summed, and the weight vector adjusted appropriately.
+Then we can run more rounds.
+* They're going to do SGD in map reduce for SVM.
+That would apply to other algorithmsm too.
+* Nearest Neighbors: they don't talk how to do this.
+* They talk about ensembles of trees as a good way to use trees.
+    * That's because as you get deeper in any tree, there is little data, and it's hard to generalize.